Rockies rally in 9th, beat LA 5-2 in rare Dodger Stadium win - WHIZ News

 Rockies: OF David Dahl returned to the team and took batting practice.
 He’s been out since Aug.
 17 with back soreness. … RHP Wade Davis threw in the bullpen.
 He hasn’t pitched since July because of a strained right shoulder.

-Dodgers: Manager Dave Roberts doesn’t know when they’ll reactivate 3B Justin Turner, who is eligible to return from a strained hamstring Monday.
+Dodgers: Roberts doesn’t know when the team will reactivate 3B Justin Turner, who is eligible to return from a strained hamstring Monday.
 Turner is slowly returning to all baseball activities.

 UP NEXT